TABLE OF CONTENTS

 The main nutrient that the fish waste will produce is nitrogen and this nitrogen will have traces of other minerals.
 Unlike the hydroponic system, the aquaponic system is also used to grow leafy vegetables and fruits, in addition to cannabis.

-The Double Root Zone
+The Double Root Zone (Dual Root Zone)

 You will have divided the roots into two sections and then separate these sections by using burlap.
 This allows your roots to travel through as the soil is prevented from reaching the water.
 When you are giving your plants water with the added nutrients, be sure not to saturate the soil too much because it is important that the water in your aquaponic system is kept clean at all times.

 There are several benefits to growing marijuana in an aquaponic system.
 For one, you will have multiple returns.
 As you grow your marijuana plants, you will also be raising some fishes that are protrient-rich.
 Usually, the tilapia will be ready within six to nine months, reading their desired size for human consumption.
 However, the speed at which it is grown will rely on the temperature of the water.

 Another benefit is sustainability.
 The aquaponic system is sustainable for marijuana growth.
 As long as there are no toxins, you can ensure sustainability.
 All you are going to need to encourage sustainability is fish food.